-Current law (Minnesota Statutes, Section 16A.152, Subdivision 2) provides for automatic appropriations to reserves and to repay delays in education aid payments at the time a forecast determines there is a "surplus" reserves are not at specified levels or education aid payments have been delayed.
+Current law (Minnesota Statutes, Section 16A.152, Subdivision 2) provides for automatic appropriations to reserves and to repay delays in education aid payments at the time of a forecast if that forecast determines there is a "surplus" and reserves are not at specified levels or education aid payments have been delayed.

 The chart and information on the following pages shows changes in the general fund revenue and expenditure forecasts.
 Changes are compared to the previous forecast.
 Legislation enacted between forecasts may also impact the revenues and expenditures being forecast.
 These forecast variances represent changes within a biennium once the budget has been enacted for that biennium.
-(As an example, the number shown for the November 2010 forecast is the change for the 2010-11 biennium and does not include the FY 2012-13 biennium.)
+(As an example, the number shown for the November 2012 forecast is the change for the 2012-13 biennium and does not include the FY 2014-15 biennium.)